 Invasions of privacy are not very damaging.

 Celebrity sex tapes have been a staple of Hollywood scandal since the personal camcorder became popular in the 1980s.
 Invariably, most of these intimate videos or private nude pictures were stolen and released without the stars’ consent, and are brazen invasions of privacy.
 But careers are rarely ruined by sex tapes or other personal or legal scandals.
 Martha Stewart remained as popular as ever following a 5-month jail sentence for insider trading; Hugh Grant is still king of the romantic comedy even after cheating on Elizabeth Hurley with a prostitute.
 While the MeToo movement changed the landscape for the likes of Harry Weinstein and other celebrities who got away with systematic sexual harassment and abuse, not everything has changed.
 Actors accused of domestic violence, like Johnny Depp, or actresses who have broken the law in other ways, like Felicity Huffman, may not retain their titles as Hollywood’s popular leading men and women, but they haven’t disappeared altogether.
 Indeed, the public airing of dirty laundry seems to endear the public more than it repels them.

 Do not disturb.

 All people are entitled to privacy.

 All humans need privacy.
 Privacy allows us to mitigate our social environment and our internal world – a person cannot reflect or grow without freedom from the scrutiny of others.
 This age of social media and cyber surveillance has brought important questions surrounding privacy to the fore.
-We are asking what kind of information and data government and businesses are entitled to vis-à-vis our online history, but these same considerations are pushed aside in the case of celebrities, whom society rather arbitrarily deems unworthy for privacy at all.
+We are asking what kind of information and data government and businesses are entitled to vis-à-vis our online history, but these same considerations are pushed aside in the case of celebrities, whom society rather arbitrarily deems unworthy of privacy at all.